easymountain-mhikes/java-workflows/README.md

     </distributionManagement>
 ```

-## Releasing a new version of the workflows
+## Create a new version of the workflows

 Workflows should be referenced with their version, e.g. `@v2` or `@2.0`, to ensure that the workflow is not broken by changes in the main branch.